izzyswe/BeanVim/README.md

 | Find string in cwd               | `<leader>fs`                |
 | find string under cursor in cwd  | `<leader>fc`                |
 | Open Simulators                  | `:Telescope simulators run` |

+# ROAD MAP
+There are future addition I want to modify and create or even flatout restructure but currently these are the current plans
+- Integrate java & javac commands for better integration
+- fix the java command when running code via `<leader> + r`
+- Create a place for issues to help add features
+- Menu to choose colourscheme instead of going back to the config file
+- enrich spring boot integration if possible
+- current end (these are the immediate ones that I want to fix and work on)

 # Other Distros